kristiania-pg6301-2025/pg6301-frontend-programming/README.md

 We start then with a simple map and then discuss how to move forward based on the wishes of the audience, so the lecture has no reference code.

 For the exercise-time start on the last exercise that you haven't completed.
+You can also work on the exam prep.

 ## Reference material